Mr3zee/WATFOI-KMP-Ducker/README.md

   - [desktopMain](composeApp/src/desktopMain) is a JVM platform folder that is configured to run Compose Desktop App.

 To run the app in Fleet use `Android` and `Desktop` run configurations respectively.
+For Android you need to be careful with the name of the emulator.
+Check `destination` field.

 ### `/iosApp` contains [iOS applications](https://developer.apple.com/documentation/xcode/creating-an-xcode-project-for-an-app).
 Even if you’re sharing your UI with Compose Multiplatform,
   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.